scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

          ```
            * In this way, the Scalar DL can detect data tampering.

-1. Execute validation request of the asset.
+1. Execute a validation request of the asset.
    ```console
    # ./scalardl-java-client-sdk-3.4.0/bin/validate-ledger --properties ./client.properties --asset-id "test_asset"
    {